Barrier Integral Control for Global Asymptotic Tracking of Uncertain Nonlinear Systems under State and Input Constraints: Barrier Integral Control

-To solve the global asymptotic regulation problem presented in Section \ref{sec:PF}, we propose a novel control algorithm, referred to as Barrier Integral Control (BRIC).
+To solve the global asymptotic tracking problem presented in Section \ref{sec:PF}, we propose a novel control algorithm, referred to as Barrier Integral Control (BRIC).
 More specifically, the BRIC algorithm consists of the integration of reciprocal barrier functions and adaptive control.
 Loosely speaking, the deployed barrier function establishes the boundedness of $x(t)$ in a compact domain, while appropriate adaptation integrals aim to compensate for the unknown upper bounds of the dynamics in this domain.
-In this, we employ additional barrier terms to establish global results from any initial conditions.
-Our recent works \cite{verginis2024asymptotic,verginis2024asymptoticConsensus} proposed several versions of BRIC, considering however first-order and second-order systems and providing semi-global results.
+In this work, we employ additional barrier terms to establish global results from any initial conditions.
+We begin by defining the linear filter-type errors